Vihindi/AI_Stock_News_Alert_Agent/Readme.md

 # 🚨 AI Stock News Alert Agent

-This project is an AI-powered agent that scans stock news in real time, evaluates market impact using Gemini, and sends Telegram alerts — now with a Streamlit dashboard!
+This project is an AI-powered agent that scans stock news in real time, evaluates market impact using Gemini, and sends Telegram alerts

 ---